acoulton/mimic/guide/mimic/config.md

 ----------------|---------------------------------|--------
 base_path       | APPPATH/tests/test_data/mimic/  | Root path for storage of Mimic files
 active_scenario | default                         | [Scenario](/#scenarios) in use (sub-path for file storage)
-enable_recording| FALSE                           | Allow recording of requests that aren't matched? enable_updating | FALSE                           | Update matched requests by executing and storing new response? external_client | NULL                            | Specify an external client to use when executing requests - if NULL will use whatever is set for [Request_Client_External]::$client
+debug_headers   | FALSE                           | Add X-Mimic debug headers to responses to indicate where match was found? enable_recording| FALSE                           | Allow recording of requests that aren't matched? enable_updating | FALSE                           | Update matched requests by executing and storing new response? external_client | NULL                            | Specify an external client to use when executing requests - if NULL will use whatever is set for [Request_Client_External]::$client